 All salmonids start out as fertilized eggs, found in gravel regions of streams and lakes.
 They remain there while they are alevin, absorbing their egg sac.
 While they are fry they eat aquatic invertebrates.
-They undergo large physiological changes when swimming to the ocean as smolts, and live in the ocean for many years, growing into a large adult.
+They undergo large physiological changes when swimming to the ocean as smolts, and live in the ocean for many years, growing into a large oceangoing adult.
 Once fully developed, the adults physiologically change again allowing them to move from salt water to freshwater as spawners to reach their home stream or lake.
 There they will spawn and lay eggs for the next generation.

-A salmon's diet depends on its species and region.
-Typically, juvenile salmon eat zooplankton and aquatic invertebrates, like krill, mayflies, caddisflies, stoneflies and worms.
+A salmon’s diet depends on its species and region.
+Typically, juvenile salmon eat zooplankton and aquatic invertebrates, mayflies, caddisflies, stoneflies and worms.
 In the ocean, salmon eat smaller fish such as herring, and crustaceans like krill.

 Humans have strong and often negative impacts on salmon.
 Overfishing has led to a decline in some salmon stocks.
 Land development and dam building have damaged habitats and impacted salmon runs.
 This development has led to a decline in salmon populations in some areas.